Volunteer Dance Project in Romania

 Teaching dance with Projects Abroad

 Our Dance projects are based in the medieval city of Brasov.
 Once a month, volunteers will prepare a show which includes a story based on a variety of types of studied dances.
 This would be planned under the guidance and coordination of our Dance Project Supervisor, Alexandra Ichim.
-Volunteers have the chance to prepare, direct and perform dancing routines for children in orphanages and day centres.
+Volunteers have the chance to prepare, direct and perform dancing routines for children in care centres.
 As part of these projects you will also learn traditional Romanian dances, which can be included in the shows.

 Please keep in mind that it is difficult for volunteers to work alone without having dance or choreography experience, so experience in these areas is preferred.